As of January 2022, 89.5% of the total population in Singapore uses social media.

-With TikTok Now and BeReal, we notice a new wave of alternative platforms that are geared towards real-time authenticity.
+With TikTok Now and BeReal, we notice a new wave of alternative platforms that are geared toward real-time authenticity.

 Social Media Addiction Statistics in Singapore

-While not officially recognized as a diagnosis, users of social media who experience addiction face the same symptoms associated with other forms of addiction, including mood changes, increased tolerance, and withdrawal symptoms.
+While not officially recognized as a diagnosis, users of social media who experience addiction face the same symptoms associated with other forms of addiction, including mood changes, decreased tolerance, and withdrawal symptoms.

 Moreover, studies have shown that ultimately, social media abuse and addiction may lead to lowered self-esteem, reduced academic and professional performance, relationship issues, and even physical health problems.

 A 2017 study published in the Asian Journal of Psychiatry highlighted that college students in Singapore are the demographic more at risk of suffering from social media addiction.